 Preparing for the “New” SAT

-Why are the SAT people doing this?
+Why did the SAT people change the test again?

-Will this affect you?
+How does this affect you?

 Prepare recommends that all students at least familiarize themselves with both the PSAT/SAT and the ACT (take a practice test from a book or on-line) so they can determine which test works better for them.